United Airlines agrees to give union pilots big pay raises

-United Airlines and the union representing its pilots said Saturday they reached agreement on a contract that will raise pilot pay by up to 40% over four years.
+(AP) – United Airlines and the union representing its pilots said Saturday they reached an agreement on a contract that will raise pilot pay by up to 40% over four years.

 The union valued the agreement at about $10 billion.
 It followed more than four years of tumultuous bargaining that included picketing and talk of a strike vote.